tiepdotme/website.source/_posts/blogs/2017-03-10-parity-private-network.md

 subtitle: "an Ethereum client, written for correctness-verifiability, modularisation, low-footprint and high-performance."
 ---

 Hope you know what a private blockchain and why do we need one, if not; please take a look at [Private Permissioned Blockchain](https://lightrains.com/blogs/what-private-permissioned-blockchain).
-After youre done with the reading, lets proceed with setting up Parity.
+After you're done with the reading, lets proceed with setting up Parity.

 **Parity:** is an Ethereum client, written from the ground-up for correctness-verifiability, modularisation, low-footprint and high-performance.